pkivolowitz/CSC3510-S-2024/README.md

 * Any deviation from the specification likely results in penalties.

-* Generating even a single warning during building your own code will result in a 10 percent penalty.
-I will build on MacOS.
+* Generating even a single warning during building your code will result in a 10 percent penalty.

 * Commenting is required.
 Failure to adequately comment is a mandatory 5 percent penalty.